 About a week ago, I returned to Mukungwa River to try something new and bond with nature.
 Contrary to the reality, available literature doesn’t portray Mukungwa as a rich source of amusement and knowledge.

 Propelling my canoe was easier than I expected, thanks to the gentle stream.
-I shared the same vessel with the instructor and every now and then I would let him do the paddling while I took pictures and admired adorable birds.
+I shared the same vessel with the instructor.
+Every now and then I would let him do the paddling while I took pictures and admired adorable birds.
 As we paddled, our canoes glided down the tide leaving behind trails of twisting whirlpools.
-Kids from neighbouring villages gathered on both sides of the river cheering us up.
+Kids from neighboring villages gathered on both sides of the river cheering us up.

 The wider wetland area has been invaded by farmers who grow their crops there.
 Subsistence fishing is also carried out by individuals residing near the river.
 They use hooks to catch one fish at a time.
 Some of them set traps and attend to other duties leaving behind their instruments fishing for them.
 Our guide instructed us to avoid paddling near those hooks but it wasn’t always easy for us to stay on our lane.